ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

     * update next - the timestamp when the next update can/should be issued (but not before)
     * version - a version string representing the delta information from last update to this update for the rolodex service
   * list of identities, with each identity containing:
-    * disposition - "update" or "remove"
+    * disposition - "pending", "update" or "remove"
+      * "pending" - the remote party wishes to be added to the contact list but has not yet been approved
+      * "updated" - the remote party is added to the contact list
+      * "removed" - the remote party is no longer in the contact list
     * Original identity URI
     * Provider - service responsible for this identity
     * Identity display name - (optional), the display name to use with the identity